 This handbook aims to provide Cloud Architects and DevOps Engineers with information on securing your cloud accounts, correctly, Exoscale.
-As such, an understanding of the Internet infrastructure is required.
+As such, an understanding of the internet infrastructure is required.

-Note, that this handbook only represents an introductory guide to securing your cloud setup and is by no means a comprehensive guide.
+Note that this handbook only represents an introductory guide to securing your cloud setup and is by no means a comprehensive guide.
 Before building a cloud service, be sure to educate yourself about the current best practices and evaluate your security risks.

 A loss of your API keys could mean the compromise of the entire cloud account.
-Some cloud providers can restrict API keys to certain services, but ops personnel often need an unrestricted API key.
+Some cloud providers can restrict API keys to certain services, but operations personnel often need an unrestricted API key.

 As such, the API key must be guarded carefully.
 If the keys are lost, unauthorized persons could access the cloud account and run servers.
-For example, mine BitCoin, or even worse, steal company data, which may have to be publicly reported under GDPR and can lead to irreparable damage to your companies reputation.
+For example, mine bitcoin, or even worse, steal company data, which may have to be publicly reported under GDPR and can lead to irreparable damage to your companies reputation.

-“Third Party Software, Services and Products” - This document is not intended as a statement of quality or suitability of HashiCorp vault or any other third party software, services, or products.
+“Third Party Software, Services and Products” - This document is not intended as a statement of quality or suitability of HashiCorp vault or any other third-party software, services, or products.
 It is ultimately up to you to decide which tools you use.

-- Something they know (e.g., a password)
+- Something you know (a password)

-- Something they are (e.g., biometric data)
+- Something you are (biometric data)

 The first line of defense against such exposure is the Exsocale built-in firewall with security groups.
 All services that are not meant for the general public should be restricted to your companies network.
 If you need to access any such service while on the road, deploy a VPN instead of accessing them directly.
 Similarly, object storage buckets should be configured with a non-public ACL.
 Additionally, it is recommended that services that do not support encryption only be accessed using a VPN or an SSH jump host.
-The passwords would be traveling over the Internet in plain text, and an IP limitation is not enough to protect them.
+The passwords would be traveling over the internet in plain text, and an IP limitation is not enough to protect them.

 As a second layer of defense, it is imperative that you also harden your systems: use cryptographic keys instead of passwords, deploy TLS encryption wherever possible and update your systems regularly, ideally weekly.
 Failing to implement a second layer of defense means that your services will be wide open if somebody makes a mistake on the first level.
 Do not trust your firewall as your only security measure!